 No matter which avenue you choose to take, you target a group of people who will be interested in your product, your niche.

 This definition leads to narrowing down your niche, which we will talk about later.

 The Nitty Gritty of a Business Niche Definition

 A nitty-gritty definition is you as a beginner in the business world.

-But if you target only those who work out, and then you narrow it down to those who need workout clothes, and then you go a step further to those who need sexy workout clothes or comfortable work out clothes you now have a niche that you created and it will target people who will be interested in your product.
+But if you target only those who work out, you narrow it down to those who need workout clothes.
+Then you go a step further to those who need sexy workout clothes or comfortable workout clothes, you now have a niche that you created, and it will target people who will be interested in your product.